-It provides a systematic classification structure that categorizes the entire range of occupational activity in Canada for collecting, analyzing, and disseminating occupational data for labour market information and employment-related program administration.
+The NOC provides a systematic classification structure that categorizes the entire range of occupational activity in Canada for collecting, analyzing and disseminating occupational data for labour market information and employment-related program administration.

-Retrieved from: National Occupational Classification - Canada.ca (esdc.gc.ca)
+For more information, visit National Occupational Classification - Canada.ca (esdc.gc.ca).